mdonnalley/multiple-repo-manager/README.md

 ```
 USAGE
-  $ multi exec REPO
+  $ multi exec REPO...

 ARGUMENTS
-  REPO  Name of repository to execute in.
+  REPO...
+Name of repository to execute in.
 Use "." to specify the current working directory.

 DESCRIPTION
   Execute a command or script in a repository.